Photonsters/anycubic-photon-docs/FAQ.md

 - If all else fails, check your plate level again.

 ### Should I coat my FEP sheet?
-Not advisable, and not really a proven solution, infact this may cause bad quality prints.
+Not advisable, and not really a proven solution, in fact this may cause bad quality prints.

+### Should I sand my build plate?
+Not advisable, the anodized aluminium surface of the build plate provides plenty of texture to ensure good adhesion.
+Sanding is the very last resort if the build plate surface is defective and not flat.

 ## MODEL SETUP & SETTINGS